-LPN-RN students requesting advanced standing into nursing 2 (NUR 102) must complete an application through the admissions office by May 1st for the fall semester or October 1st for the Spring semester.
-LPN-RN students enrolled in Nursing 2 who are requesting advanced standing into Nursing 4 (NUR 202) must do so in writing to the Department Chairperson by May 1st for fall and by December 1st for spring, and are required to achieve a B or better on the Excelsior exam for Maternal-Child Nursing, with official transcripts sent to the college.
+LPN-RN students requesting advanced standing into nursing 2 (NUR 102) must complete an application through the admissions office by May 1st for the fall semester or November 1st for the Spring semester.
+LPN-RN students enrolled in Nursing 2 who are requesting advanced standing into Nursing 4 (NUR 202) must do so in writing to the Department Chairperson by May 1st for fall and by November 1st for spring.
+They are required to achieve a passing grade for ATI Maternal and Child Health Nursing exams, with official results sent to the college, and have had at least 70 hours of Maternal-Child clinical in their LPN program.
 The complete advanced standing process is outlined on the Nursing Department webpage and is based on seat availability.
-LPN to RN students must complete all of the same course requirements as regular admission students except for the courses bypassed through the advanced standing process.
+LPN to RN students must complete all of the same course requirements as regular admission students except for the courses bypassed through the advanced standing process (NUR 101 and/or NUR 201).